Hgoatly/Discover-Skane/README.md

 - **City and Culture Header Image, Lakes, National Parks, Forests, Malmö, Helsingborg and Lund cards and Book Header Image** from [Pixabay](https://pixabay.com/).
 - **Contact and East Coast Beaches Images** from [Unsplash](https://unsplash.com/).

+### Acknowledgements:

+- **My Mentor** Can Sücüllü, for help and guidance on this project.
+- **My Friends and Family** for constant support, and feedback on the content and functionality.
+- **My Husband, Ola Olsson** for translating parts of the site into Swedish.
+- **Code Institute Slack Channel** for help answering my many questions.
+- **Code Institute Tutor Support** for helping me work out why 'it' wasn't working.

 ## Version Control: